JessicaJuliet/meditracker/TESTING.md

 * Test case 11:
     * Issue: Cancel button updates form
-    * Fix: Replace 'button' tag with 'a' tag and remove type="submit"
+    * Fix: Replaced 'button' tag with 'a' tag and remove type="submit"
+    * Issue: Date form allows you to enter date in future
+    * Possible fix: JQuery could be used to prevent this, however this could not be implemented due to time constraints for this release and will be in a future release

 ---